Minority Business Enterprise (MBE) Certification

 The GTPAC helps Georgia businesses identify, compete for, and win government contracts.
 They also assist with registration, industry selection, get your bid ready, find opportunities and 1:1 counseling.
 If this is what you are looking for, we would encourage you to register for the training classes they offer, click on this link to view them:

-UGA, Small Business Development Center (SBDC), Office of Minority Business Development
+UGA, Small Business Development Center (SBDC), Multicultural Business Division

 Using certifications as a marketing strategy for winning contracts with Corporations and the Government can be very advantageous and lucrative.
 With the right amount of preparation, the application process itself is not difficult, just time consuming.
-The UGA SBDC Office of Minority Business Development was created to provide special attention to the needs of minority entrepreneurs by identifying procurement opportunities, locating sources of capital, and supporting outreach efforts of minority business people around the State.
+The UGA SBDC, Multicultural Business Division was created to provide special attention to the needs of minority entrepreneurs by identifying procurement opportunities, locating sources of capital, and supporting outreach efforts of minority business people around the State.

 ACE Women-Owned Small Business Cohort Series